-Custody is also disclosed in Form ADV because Oxbow has authority to transfer money from client account(s), which constitutes a standing letter of authorization (SLOA).
-Accordingly, Oxbow will follow the safeguards specified by the SEC rather than undergo an annual audit.
+Custody by Oxbow is disclosed in Form ADV because Oxbow has authority to transfer money from client account(s) through a standing letter of authorization (SLOA).
+The SEC staff has issued guidance with respect to SLOAs through a no-action letter and has taken the position that, if the conditions of the no-action letter are adhered to, the adviser entering into such an arrangement will not be required to obtain a surprise audit examination as would otherwise be required with respect to custodied client assets.
+Accordingly, Oxbow will follow the safeguards specified by the SEC in the no-action letter rather than undergo an annual audit.